Top Rated Hospice Care in Los Angeles

 What Is Palliative Care?

-Palliative care is a component of hospice care but can be used as a separate area of medical practice while a patient is receiving treatment.
+Palliative care service is a component of hospice care but can be used as a separate area of medical practice while a patient is receiving treatment.
 Palliative care can be put into place while the patient is continuing active treatments throughout various phases of their condition.
 Meaning care can be given when the illness is diagnosed, throughout treatment, during follow-up, and at the end of life.
 Palliative care also treats emotional, social, practical, and spiritual problems.
 While receiving palliative care, patients can remain under the care of their regular provider and still receive treatment for their disease.
+In Los Angeles, palliative care can be found at Pleasantville Hospices.
+With our amazing palliative care, Los Angeles families will know their loved ones are being cared for.

 Hospice care is reserved for terminally ill patients when treatment is no longer used during the last six months of life, assuming the disease takes its normal course.